gamesbook/protograf/docs/source/layouts.rst

 ========

-**protograf** allows you to directly define where elements, that make up your design, should be placed within a page, or over a series of pages within a :doc:`Deck <card_decks>`, but it also includes commands that let you place, or "layout", elements in a more repetitive or regular way within a page.
+**protograf** allows you to directly define where elements, that make up your design, should be placed within a page, or over a series of Cards within a :doc:`Deck <card_decks>`, but it also includes commands that let you place, or "layout", elements in a more repetitive or regular way within a page.